 5. Business Analysis

 The next step is to evaluate the business attractiveness of the new offering.
-The company needs to eventually analyse all revenues, costs, and other impacts of the new product on the company as a whole.
+The company needs to eventually analyze all revenues, costs, and other impacts of the new product on the company as a whole.

 6. Product Development